MarkPearlCoZa/Blog_General/_posts/2016-01-16-Ultimate-Developer-Keyboard.md

 ### What I like about the Ergodox EZ ###

 I have had my Ergodox EZ for two months now.
 I like to call it my Stealth Bomber.
-It's black, I ordered it with blank keycaps and brown gaetron switches.
+It's black, I ordered it with blank key caps and brown gaetron switches.
 It's also a great conversation starter as well as an awesome keyboard.

 When I got my Ergodox, I ordered it with the additional hand rests and tilt legs.
 I highly recommend this, especially when you have worked with an Kinesis before.
 While you cannot get the down hand position like you can with the Kinesis, you can still get a comfortable angle that is adjustable.

-The Ergodox comes with a graphical keymapper.
-This has made the world of difference when changing keymaps.
+The Ergodox comes with a graphical key mapper.
+This has made the world of difference when changing key maps.
 Like the kinesis you can remap any key to do anything, and it is substantially easier to do because you don't need to remember the mappings - you can simply load them on screen.

 The Ergodox also comes with layer keys.
 Without getting into the specific of how layers work, in essence at the press of one button you can switch from one layer to another.
-Each layer can have a totally unique keymapping.
+Each layer can have a totally unique key mapping.
 This has been essential in getting over the missing function keys (one of my gripes about the ergodox).
 Instead of having function keys, you flip a layer and then the number keys are remapped to function keys.

 Transporting the Ergodox is really easy.
 Because it comes in two parts, you can comfortably fit the ergodox in a backpack, which makes travel really easy.
 Both the Kinesis and Ergodox require you to have a flat surface in front of you to be able to use them.
 It's pretty much impossible to sit and type with the ergodox on your lap.